EM-87/RGBW-31/Documentation/Software.md

 ```

 #### resetsettings:
-:warning: This reset all setings to the factory settings.
+:warning: This reset all settings to the factory settings.

 #### savecolor:
 Save the current color to the desired position: